Please login or register first to view this content.

 As for length, that depends on which kind of article you submit.
 Read the descriptions below to see which is right for you.

 We update our readers with the latest information about conditions seen in everyday practice.
-Running no more than 4,000 words, features can be written either as regular narratives or as a series of questions and answers.
+Running no more than 2500-3000 words (including references in AMA style), features can be written either as regular narratives or as a series of questions and answers.
 Topics should be selected with the busy primary-care clinician in mind; specialists should review specialty topics from the primary-care point of view.

 Articles should be accompanied by clinical photos.
 Charts, tables, and algorithms are also encouraged.
-References are necessary and may include books, articles and websites.
+References are necessary and may include books, clinical guidelines, journal articles, and primary source websites (eg, CDC, FDA, and journal websites).
+Current references (published within 5 years) are preferred.
 In addition, include your curriculum vitae, which should list all current titles and affiliations.

 This is our popular department comprising histories of difficult cases.
 Each case is presented as a step-by-step, chronological account, revealing the author’s thought processes along the way.
 It is divided into sections in this order: the patient presentation; the patient history; the twists and turns eventually leading to a diagnosis; the treatment and outcome; and a discussion of the lessons learned or of the condition in general.